 Now it’s time to build that board!

 Meats: If you’re going to a potluck w/ other holiday appetizers, estimate 3-4 slices of meat per person.
 If your charcuterie tray will be served for supper, plan for 5-6 slices per person.
 Rule #1 is to include a variety of meats that compliment each other.
 You can have them freshly sliced at the deli or, do as I did, and buy a package of pre-sliced tapas meats.
-My charcuterie tray included peppered salami, capicola, and spicy pepperoni.
-I also added in several thick slices of honey baked ham because it fit well with the Christmas theme.
+My charcuterie board included peppered salami, capicola, and spicy pepperoni.
+I also added in several thick slices of honey baked ham because it fits well with the Christmas theme.

 Cheeses: Choose at least 3 different cheeses: 1 semi-hard, 1 soft, and 1 blue.
 For some added zsoosh, use holiday cookie cutters to shape your cheeses into stars, bells, or hearts.
 I chose a sharp cranberry cheddar, a creamy danish blue, and I also studded a roll of goat cheese w/ roasted pumpkin seeds.

 Fruits, veggies, and nuts: Eat the rainbow here!
 Select dried and fresh fruits and a sampling of seasonal veggies that will hold up to sitting at room temperature.
-Dried apricots and mango, pomegranate, grapes, oranges, baby carrots, celery sticks, pickles, olives, dates, pistachios, dried cherries, and figs are all great options for a Christmas charcuterie tray.
+Dried apricots and mango, pomegranate, grapes, oranges, baby carrots, celery sticks, pickles, olives, dates, pistachios, dried cherries, and figs are all great options for a Christmas charcuterie board.